untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-ETL-Pipeline-REST-API-dlt-vs-Airbyte-Low-code.md

 6. Decoding of the response
 7. Supporting incremental loads

+Also, the Airbyte Low-Code CDK offers a graphical UI to configure and test the custom connector.
+#TODO link picture

+### Challenges using Prior Work
-However, using the low-code CDK we encountered not only the powerful advantages listed above but also the following challenges:
+However, using the Airbyte low-code CDK we encountered not only the powerful advantages listed above but also the following challenges:

 1. The YAML code is long and repetitive and thus tedious and error-prone to write by hand.
-Airbyte's connector builder GUI helps generating it but it has not only the advantages but also limitations of a GUI over code, such as lack of automation and customization.
+Airbyte's connector builder GUI helps generate it – but along with the advantages of a GUI over code come also limitations, such as lack of automation and customization.
-2. The inherent limitations of YAML make it cumbersome to natively inject funtionality with callables or reuse code to keep the implementation [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
+2. The inherent limitations of YAML make it cumbersome to customize or natively inject functionality with callables or reuse code to keep the implementation [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
-3. Airbyte connectors run only on a full Airbyte platform installtion.
+3. Airbyte connectors run only on a full Airbyte platform installation.
 Thus, we need at least one VM.
-Scaling open-source Airbyte on Kubernetes has shown to be difficult.
-In contrast, dlt is a library that [can be imported anywhere](https://dlthub.com/docs/walkthroughs/deploy-a-pipeline) – be it github actions, a Lambda function, Airflow, or in Docker on Kubernetes.
+We've heard from multiple practicioners that they encountered difficulties while trying to scale open-source Airbyte on Kubernetes.
+In contrast, dlt is a library that [can be imported anywhere](https://dlthub.com/docs/walkthroughs/deploy-a-pipeline) – be it Github actions, a Lambda function, Airflow, or in Docker on Kubernetes.
-4. Airbyte's low-code Zoom implementation does not support incremental syncing yet.
+4. Airbyte's current low-code Zoom implementation does not support incremental syncing yet, but it can be added.

-## Our Solution
+### How the dlt REST API Toolkit solves these challenges
 We use the declarative flavor of the [REST API Source Toolkit](https://dlthub.com/docs/dlt-ecosystem/verified-sources/rest_api), which allows us to configure a generic REST API Source with the specifics of the Zoom endpoints we are interested in.

-## Things unlocked now
-1. We have a declarative and pythonic pipeline.
-This has a series of advantages:
+1. We have a declarative and Pythonic pipeline
-  - no special language syntax to learn
-  - our IDE understands the code and helps with autocomplete, thanks to typed dictionaries
+1. our IDE understands the code and helps with autocomplete, thanks to typed Python dictionaries
-  - we can leverage the Python tool chain: linting, interactive debugging and stepping through the code, automated test suite, CI/CD, version control
+1. we can leverage the Python toolchain: linting, interactive debugging and stepping through the code, automated test suite, CI/CD, version control
-  - we can include callables to insert functionality and we are not restricted to strings, lists, numbers, and dictionaries
+2. we can include callables to insert functionality and we are not restricted to strings, lists, numbers, and dictionaries
-  - we can reference and reuse code which makes our configuration DRY
+2. we can reference and reuse code which makes our configuration DRY
 2. We have much less code to maintain (x lines of Python vs. Airbyte's Y lines of YAML + 80 loc Python for Zoom OAuth2)
 3. We can run it everywhere where dlt runs, that is everywhere you can import a Python library
-4. We can load data incrementally
+4. We can configure incremental data loads easily

-## The Solution
+## Implementing the dlt REST API Toolkit

 ### Step 1: Connecting Securely with OAuth 2 to Zoom
-Dlt offers a generic OAuth 2.0 implementation of the implicit flow without which is commonly employed for server-to-server authorization without user consent.
+Dlt offers a generic OAuth 2.0 implementation of the two-legged flow which is commonly employed for server-to-server authorization without user consent.
 To connect to the Zoom API we can customize it by implementing a subclass `OAuth2Zoom`.
-The generic OAuth 2.0 implementation offers the template method `obtain_token()` which calls three step methods that our subclass needs to implement with the details specific to the Zoom API.
+The generic OAuth 2.0 implementation offers the template method `obtain_token()` which calls three different step methods that our subclass needs to implement with the details specific to the Zoom API.
 ```python
     def obtain_token(self) -> None:
         response = requests.post(**self.build_access_token_request())